18 Words To Skyrocket Your Email Open Rates

 6. Offer-oriented Words

-This will exponentially engage the open rate.
-Who can resist subject lines like “50% Off All Purchases Today” or “Buy One, Get One Free”?
+This will push the open rate to the limit.
+Who can resist subject lines such as “50% Off All Purchases Today” or “Buy One, Get One Free”?

 7. Announcements

-If there are vital updates, then they deserve to be highlighted.
-Subject lines like “New Product Launch” or “Event Announcement Coming” indicate critical information that one may not want to miss.
+If there are vital developments, then it should be shared.
+Email Subjects such as “New Product Launch” or “Event Coming” are messages you don’t want to miss.

 8. Question-oriented Phrasing